eclipse-iofog/iofogctl/docs/md/iofogctl_attach_agent.md

 ### Synopsis

-Attach an Agent to an existing Namespace.
+Attach a detached Agent to an existing Namespace.

 The Agent will be provisioned with the Controller within the Namespace.

-Can be used after detach command to re-provision the Agent.
-Can also be used with Agents that have not been detached.

 ```
 iofogctl attach agent NAME [flags]